JesperEriksson97/contribum-docs/docs/source/index.rst

 Contribum is used to monitor and pull data through the swedish population registration API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to install and setup the package.

 Contents